-- a) All developments in the Business A Zone are to provide long term cycle parking on the same site as the activity to at least the minimum numbers specified in Table 10-5. - b) In other zones, all developments other than farming activities are to provide Visitor and Long Term cycle parking on the same site as the activity to at least the minimum numbers specified in Table 10-5. - c) Where the calculation of the number of cycle parks results in a fractional number, any fraction under one half shall be disregarded and any fraction of one half or more shall be counted as one space. - d) Where a land use corresponds with two or more similar activities in Table 10-5, the activity with the higher cycle parking rate shall apply.
-Where there are two or more separate activities on a site, the total requirement for the site shall be the sum of the cycle parking requirements for each activity. - e) All required visitor cycle parking shall be provided as follows: - in cycle stands and laid out in accordance with Appendix 10-3 and securely anchored to an immovable object; - on the same site and conveniently located to the activity it serves; - clearly visible to cyclists entering the site or appropriately signposted; and - well lit. - f) All required long term cycle parking shall be provided as follows: - provided in cycle stands and laid out in accordance with Appendix 10-3; - on the same site as the activity; - well lit and covered; - located in a secure area, unless located in an area where access by the general public is generally excluded; and - where a cycle stand is provided, it shall be laid out in accordance with Appendix 10-3.
+- a) All developments, other than residential and farming, in the Business A Zone are to provide long term cycle parking on the same site as the activity to at least the minimum numbers specified in Table 10-5. at a rate of 1 cycle space for every 20 car parking spaces provided. - b) In other zones, all developments other than farming activities are to provide Visitor and Long Term cycle parking on the same site as the activity to at least the minimum numbers specified in Table 10-5 - c) Where the calculation of the number of cycle parks results in a fractional number, any fraction under one half shall be disregarded and any fraction of one half or more shall be counted as one space. - d) Where a land use corresponds with two or more similar activities in Table 10-5, the activity with the higher cycle parking rate shall apply.
+Where there are two or more separate activities on a site, the total requirement for the site shall be the sum of the cycle parking requirements for each activity. - e) All required visitor cycle parking shall be provided as follows: - in cycle stands and laid out in accordance with Appendix 10-3 and securely anchored to an immovable object; - on the same site and conveniently located to the activity it serves; - clearly visible to cyclists entering the site or appropriately signposted; and - well lit. - f) All required long term cycle parking shall be provided as follows: - provided in cycle stands and laid out in accordance with Appendix 10-3; - on the same site as the activity; - well lit and covered;

+- 10.8 Site Standards Parking and Loading - located in a secure area, unless located in an area where access by the general public is generally excluded; and - where a cycle stand is provided, it shall be laid out in accordance with Appendix 10-3.